weijinlonggithub/repo20190829/readme.txt

 add 2
 git 4
 git 5
-update in the branch dev
+conflict test update in the branch master